 By default, filters are hidden.
-When filters are hidden, and some of them are currently applied to the data in the table, you will see the short summary of the applied filters on the top of the table.
+When filters are hidden, and some are currently applied to the data in the table, you will see a summary of the applied filters at the top of the table.
 Click the summary to show filters.

-To apply a filter, click on its button in the bar, and specify your query in the control that appears.
-Note that filter controls might look different depending on the type of data you are going to filter — whether it is textual, numeric, date or option set.
-After the filter is applied, its query will appear in the control, so you can easily recall how you have filtered the data.
+To apply a filter, click on its button in the bar and specify your query in the control that appears.
+Note that filter controls might look different depending on the type of data you are going to filter — whether it is textual, numeric, date, or option set.
+After the filter is applied, its query will appear in the controls, so you can easily recall how you have filtered the data.

-To remove a filter, click on a cross x after the query.
+Click on a cross x after the query to remove a filter.

 To select which filters from the available set to display, click Manage Filters.
-Select check boxes in front of the filters you want to display.
+Select the checkboxes in front of the filters you want to display.
 You can use a search field at the top of the list to quickly find the required filter.

 The controls available for fields depend on the field type.

 Text fields that can take any value